State of the School 2019

-Like most independent day schools, RCDS remains "tuition-driven" as 87 percent of income derives from tuition.
-The School annually draws 4 percent of a rolling twenty quarter average from the RCDS Endowment Fund.
-This year, the endowment will provide $1.9 million or 4.6 percent of the operating budget's income.
+Like most independent day schools, RCDS remains "tuition-driven" as 86.5% of income derives from tuition.
+The School annually draws 4% of a rolling twenty quarter average from the RCDS Endowment Fund.
+This year, the endowment will provide $2 million or 4.7% of the operating budget's income.
 The RCDS Endowment continues to grow through capital and senior gift campaigns.
 The School also is debt-free.
 This year, the School must raise $2.4 million in unrestricted annual giving in order to balance the budget.

-In addition, the Board continues to be committed to supporting the School's various diversity initiatives, including socio-economic diversity, through the RCDS financial aid program, which supports 143 students with $5.3 million in need-based aid.
+In addition, the Board continues to be committed to supporting socio-economic diversity through the RCDS financial aid program, which supports 142 students with $5.5 million in need-based aid.
 This financial aid program is funded through restricted endowment funds, the operating budget, the RCDS Parents Association, and several other annual giving donations specifically for financial aid.
+The majority of families who receive financial aid receive grants of 75% or more.

 Growth of Annual Giving

 As shown in the chart above, RCDS relies on gifts from the community to help bridge the gap between total revenue and total expenses.
 The RCDS Annual Fund has grown from $827,503 in 1993-94 to $3.5 million in 2017-18.
-During this 23-year period, the annual giving program has raised over $60 million for the School, including over $9 million for the RCDS Endowment Fund through the very successful Senior Gift program.
+During this 25-year period, the annual giving program has raised over $63.5 million for the School, including over $9.5 million for the RCDS Endowment Fund through the very successful Senior Gift program.

 Continuing Strong Participation